LUC Impact

 Get individualized training for your team

-The Land Use Change (LUC) training is a 4-hour, interactive session about Land Use Change accounting.
-The training offers context, background information, and critical perspectives on the multiple methodological choices and challenges related to LUC accounting.
-After a general introduction, we dive into the methodology used in our LUC Impact tool and necessary methodological considerations, including a short demonstration of the tool.
-Next, we explore some critical notes on so-called LUC-free certificates and proposed solutions to LUC.
-Finally, we explain and compare alternative methods to LUC accounting, such as accounting of carbon opportunity costs.
-There is ample room (about 1,5 hours) to ask questions and have open discussions during this training session.
-We can initiate the themes of these discussions, or you can request topics that are relevant to your current projects.
+The Land Use Change (LUC) Accounting training offers an interactive session on the topic of Land Use Change and how we can adequately account for it.
+The training covers context, background information, and critical perspectives on the methodological choices and challenges related to LUC accounting.
+After a general introduction of the topic, we elaborate on the methodology that is used in our LUC Impact tool and on other relevant methodological considerations.
+Next, we explore some critical notes, for example on different LUC methods and proposed “solutions” to LUC.
+Finally, we give an explanation and comparison of alternative methods to land use change accounting, such as carbon opportunity costs.
+The training also includes a short demonstration of our Blonk LUC Impact tool and ample space for open discussion and questions.
 The trainings are:

 CASE STUDY